-- Education: 20 points - Masters (required) or PhD (preferred) in related field (Animal Sciences, Agricultural Science, Anthropology, or Public Health) or combination of education and experience - Capabilities and experience: 50 points - Experience conducting quantitative research and structured observation in Cambodia. - o Experience overseeing field teams. - o Experience managing data entry and processing. - o Strong communication skills (both verbal and written). - Fluency in Khmer and ability to converse in and read and write in English required. - o Experience report writing strongly desirable. - Past research experience in market/value chain analysis and/or other studies focusing on human/animal interfaces is a plus. - Cost: 30 points
+- Education: 20 points - Masters (required) or PhD (preferred) in related field (Animal Sciences, Agricultural Science, Anthropology, or Public Health) or combination of education and experience - Capabilities and experience: 50 points - Knowledge of market chain analysis - Experience conducting quantitative research and structured observation in Vietnam. - Experience conducting quantitative research and structured observation in Cambodia. - Experience organizing field teams - o Experience managing data entry and processing - o Strong communication skills (both verbal and written) - o Fluency in Vietnamese AND/OR Khmer and ability to converse in and read and write in English required. - o Experience analyzing data and report writing strongly desirable - Past research experience in market/value chain analysis and/or other studies focusing on human/animal interfaces is a plus. - Cost: 30 points